Optical Sensor#

 wait (2) seconds

-The Optical found object? block returns a Boolean indicating whether the Optical Sensor has detected an object.
+The Optical found an object?
+Boolean block reports whether the Optical Sensor detects an object within range.

 True — The Optical Sensor has detected an object.